C0deWiser/exiftool/laravel.md

 ## Controlled Vocabularies

-You may get list of controlled vocabularies urls, associated to attributes.
+You may get a list of controlled vocabulary urls associated with attributes.

 List is a key-value array, there key is full-qualified attribute name (as in `rules` array) and value is controlled vocabularies url.